evenorog/undo/README.md

 It uses the [command pattern](https://en.wikipedia.org/wiki/Command_pattern) where the user modifies a receiver by applying commands on it.

-The library has currently two data structures that can be used to modify the receiver:

-* A stack that can push and pop commands to modify the receiver.
-* A record that can roll the state of the receiver forwards and backwards.

 ## License

 Licensed under either of